← Back to Departments Overview

 • click here to fill out a voter registration online

 Hudson County residents may register to vote at the Office of the Superintendent of Elections, located at 257 Cornelison Ave., 4th Floor, in Jersey City.
-In order to meet the needs of residents, this office will be open from 9:00 AM to 9:00 PM on Tuesday, June.
-6, 2022 and also the City of Hoboken will be open from 4:00 - 9:00 PM on Friday, May 12, Monday, May 15th and Tuesday May 16, 2023.
+In order to meet the needs of residents, this office will be open from 9:00 AM to 9:00 PM on Tuesday, November 14, 2023 and also the City of Hoboken will be open from 4:00 - 9:00 PM on Tuesday, Nov.
+14, 2023.

 In light of the corona virus pandemic and signed legislation (S3203), which establishes in-person early voting in the State of New Jersey.
 The legislation is the latest in a series of initiatives by the Murphy Administration and the Legislature to expand access to voting rights and democracy amidst a wave of voter disenfranchisement measures across the country.
 Please see the more information here from the State of New Jersey about Early Voting